-Anyone can leverage their ETH assets to generate Dai on the Maker platform using the platform’s smart contracts referred to earlier as CDPs.
-A user first send a transaction to the Maker platform to create a CDP, and another to fund it.
+Anyone can leverage their ETH assets to generate Dai on the Maker platform using the platform’s smart contracts, referred to earlier as CDPs.
+A user first sends one transaction to the Maker platform to create a CDP and another to fund it.
 The user then can generate the amount of Dai requested using the assets, accumulating the equivalent debt.

 Initially, the platform will only accept Pooled Ether (PETH) as collateral.
 Once upgraded, Maker will accept ETH and various other new collateral types.
-If and/or when a CDP end up containing more debt than the value of it’s collateral, the platform will automatically dilute and liquidate the collateral pool to recapitalize the system.
+If and/or when a CDP ends up containing more debt than the value of its collateral, the platform will automatically dilute and liquidate the collateral pool to recapitalize the system.

 Collateralized Debt Positions is a fairly straightforward title, referring to the debt that is accrued to generate Dai tokens.
-The CDP will lock the offered asset until the debt is repaid of, plus the Stability fee that the debt also continuously accrue over time.
-This fee can only be paid in MKR, and the MKR token is burn when utilized as such.
+The CDP will lock the offered asset until the debt is repaid, plus the Stability fee that the debt also continuously accrues over time.
+This fee can only be paid in MKR, and the MKR token is burned when utilized as such.
 There are multiple CDP types, each with its own unique set of Risk Parameters, determined by the risk profile of the collateral.

 Once generated, Dai can be used in the same fashion as any other cryptocurrencies.
 The value of each Dai token will be soft-pegged to the USD in a 1:1 ratio.
 In the event of severe market instability, the platform’s Target Rate Feedback Mechanism will adjust the rate of price change and target price to balance the supply and demand of Dai as needed in a negative feedback loop.